 Committee (department); Chair of

 several search committees (department); Chair of East Asian Studies

-I have given dozens of public lectures in a variety of forums.
+I have given dozens of public and guest lectures in a variety of forums.

 Other Professional Activity and Service

 Advisory Board for Okinawan Journal of Island Studies (2019-present)